Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 03. Dry Hair

-Haircuts in China usually come as a “3-in-1 package” – wash, cut, and blow-dry, also known as 洗剪吹 (xǐ jiǎn chuī).
-As the last step, the stylist will use a blow dryer to style and set the hair.
+In China haircuts usually come as a “3-in-1 packagewash cut and blow-dry also known as 洗剪吹 (xǐ jiǎn chuī).
+As the final step the stylist will use a blow dryer (吹风 chuī fēng) to style and set your hair.
+A blow-dry (吹风 chuī fēng) is the final touch in the haircut process, whether you want straight or curly hair your stylist will create the perfect finish using a blow dryer.

 吹风